 Prenatal Nutrition for Vision

 Two weeks after conception, your eyes began to develop, and over the next four weeks, all of your major eye structures formed.
 This is a time when your eyes were particularly vulnerable to injury.
 Good prenatal care by your mother and screens for diseases such as German measles prevented malformation and damage.
-At 26 weeks old, your eyes began to open, and you could see.
-If your mother enjoyed fish regularly during her last trimester, you were exposed to plenty of DHA (Docosahexaenoic acid), an omega-3 fatty acid that is important for proper visual development and retinal function.
+At 26 weeks gestation, your eyes began to open, and you could see.
+If your mother enjoyed fish regularly during her last trimester, you were exposed to plenty of DHA (Docosahexaenoic acid), an omega-3 fatty acid important for healthy vision development and retinal function.

-During pregnancy, a quality prenatal vitamin, proper prenatal care, and plenty of omega-3 essential fatty acids are important for proper visual development.
+During pregnancy, a quality prenatal vitamin, proper prenatal care, and plenty of omega-3 essential fatty acids are important for healthy vision development.
 Food sources of DHA (and EPA, another important omega-3) include fatty fish such as salmon, tuna, anchovy, trout, and halibut.

 Infant Nutrition for Vision

-Your need for DHA didn't end when you were born.
+Your baby's need for DHA doesn't end once you're born.
 DHA is the most abundant omega-3 fatty acid in the retina of the eye, representing 93% of all fatty acids in the eyes.
-For the next two years, DHA is is an important nutrient for better visual acuity.
+From birth to 2 years old, DHA is an important nutrient to promote healthy vision development.
 Since you probably weren't asking for a plate full of trout at that age, you most likely received DHA from breastmilk.
-Studies have shown that babies fed DHA supplemented formula had improved eye health than babies fed regular formula.
+Studies have shown babies fed DHA supplemented formula had improved eye health than babies fed regular formula.

 DHA is a crucial nutrient for vision development for babies and infants, even before birth.